Strategic clothes shopping saves you money

 Here's how you can find out more...

-You can assess your own body shape and learn general style guide lines for your shape and then experiment to fine tune your best looks.
-You can engage an image consultant, or you can use my online estyle portfolio program.
+You can assess your own body shape and learn general style guidelines for your shape and then experiment to fine tune your best looks.
+Or you can engage an image consultant

 When you understand the basics above you can discover more about style, design and how to develop your personal style using books and ebooks such as Style Wise and Shop Smart